• prelude.ls is a functionally oriented utility library.

 Object → Boolean

-Whether the object is empty.
+Whether the object is empty (has no enumerable keys).

-empty {} #=> true
+Obj.empty {} #=> true

 Obj.each